firebase/extensions/firestore-bigquery-export/guides/IMPORT_EXISTING_DOCUMENTS.md

 ### Install and run the script

-Install the import script using `npm` (the Node Package Manager).
-Note that the import script uses several values from your installation of the extension:
+The import script uses several values from your installation of the extension:

 +   `${PROJECT_ID}`: the project ID for the Firebase project in which you installed the extension
 +   `${COLLECTION_PATH}`: the collection path that you specified during extension installation
 +   `${DATASET_ID}`: the ID that you specified for your dataset during extension installation

+Install the import script using `npm` (the Node Package Manager).

 1. Make sure that you have [Node.js](https://www.nodejs.org/) installed in order to access the `npm` command tools.